Bad Powers

 Play:

-There are a few game effects (the Gremlin power, a couple Edicts, Hazards etc...) which can force a player to use a Bad Power.
-These may be used in a game that doesn't start with all player's playing a Bad Power.
-All players should agree before the game starts whether or not Bad Powers may be brought into the game.
-Bad Powers (and their Flares) should be kept separate so they can't be randomly drawn instead of a real power (i.e. you can't Reincarnate and find that your Virus has been replaced by a bad power).
-Bad Power powers (like the Gremlin) may be mixed with the regular powers.
+There are a few Bad Power effects (the Gremlin power, a couple Edicts, Hazards etc...) which can force a player to use a Bad Power.
+These Powers are known as Bad Endowment Powers.
+They may be used in a game that doesn't start with all player's playing a Bad Power.
+All players should agree before the game starts whether or not Bad Powers may be brought into an otherwise "normal" game.
+Bad Powers (and their Flares) should be kept separate so they can't be randomly drawn instead of a real power (i.e. you can't reincarnate and find that your Virus has been replaced by a Bad Power).
+Bad Power aliens (like the Gremlin) may be mixed with the regular powers.

-ADDICT [M:JR:B] MUST ALLY IF INVITED Jack Reda (Bad Powers)
+ADDICT [M:Warp:B] MUST ALLY IF INVITED Jack Reda (Bad Powers)

 History: "Just say no" is not part of the Addicts repertoire.
 They can't stay away from the action, and whoever invites them first will have to deal with them later.